 If you believe that you need to make a splendid first impression and that is your nature then go ahead with the witty conversation starters.
 Not only does it help to instantly start the conversation but it helps to make the person in front of you feel comfortable.
 The starters can range from being absurd, whacky, self-deprecating to an outright brag.

 “Did you watch the latest movie ….?
 I heard that Ruth actually manages to escape in the end.”

-“I don’t know why, but all the people do come to have a talk with me”
+“Don’t know why, but all the people do come to talk to me”